-Qantas appoints new CEO Vanessa Hudson as Alan Joyce steps down
+Vanessa Hudson: Qantas appoints first female CEO as Alan Joyce steps down

 - Published